mitchellh/golicense/README.md

   * `allow` (`array<string>`) - A list of names or SPDX IDs of allowed licenses.
   * `deny` (`array<string>`) - A list of names or SPDX IDs of denied licenses.
+  * `override` (`map<string, string>`) - A mapping of Go import identifiers to translate into a specific license by SPDX ID.
+This can be used to set the license of imports that `golicense` cannot detect so that reports pass.
   * `translate` (`map<string, string>`) - A mapping of Go import identifiers to translate into alternate import identifiers.
 Example:
 	"gopkg.in/foo/bar.v2" to "github.com/foo/bar".
 If the map key starts and